Divorce and Your Retirement Account

 - Fax: (512) 476-5576

 - By Form: Contact TMRS (Use the contact form for general questions about your TMRS benefits.
-Please do not send sensitive information, such as your Social Security number, to us through email or this form.)
+Do not send sensitive information, such as your Social Security number, to us through email or this form.)